 In addition to improving coverage and quality of health, UHC is also effective at reducing waste and cost in the health system.
-A 30-year examination of OECD countries that implemented single payer (controlling for health status, demographics, level of preventative medicine, and political factors) showed a difference in cost of .75% of GDP, estimated at 150$ billion per year in the USA (Bichay, 2020).
+A 30-year examination of OECD countries that implemented single payer system (controlling for health status, demographics, level of preventative medicine, and political factors) showed a difference in cost of .75% of GDP, estimated at 150$ billion per year in the US (Bichay, 2020).
 Half of the saved cost is due to reduced cost of medical goods and administrative spending (0.37% GDP) and most of the rest is due to improved health outcomes (0.2% GDP).
-Current waste specifically in the US system due to administrative costs could be reduced by 33-53% with the adoption of UHC (Scheinker, 2021).
+Current waste in the US system due to administrative costs could be reduced by 33-53% with the adoption of UHC (Scheinker, 2021).
 Moreover, centralization due to UHC allows for savings from improved information aggregation and analysis.
 The Taiwanese National Healthcare Insurance Administration was able to use statistical modeling to identify outlier health providers, leading to an 8% reduction in expenditures within their first two years of operation by controlling fraud and abuse (Hsiao, 2016).
 Additionally, while we use 10% fewer drugs per capita than other OECD countries, our prices are 50% higher for equivalent drugs (Manchikanti, 2009).
-An extreme example can be found when looking at recent price spikes in the US for toxoplasmosis drugs, a 5500% increase, and EpiPens, a 791% increase, which has not occurred in Europe or Canada.
-Countries implementing single-payer have lower average pharmaceutical costs, due to lower pharmaceutical prices and prioritization of effective generic alternatives to expensive brand-name drugs (Morgan, 2017).
+An extreme example can be found when looking at recent price spikes in the US for toxoplasmosis drugs (a 5,500% increase) and EpiPens (a 791% increase), which did not occurred in Europe or Canada.
+Countries implementing single-payer systems have lower average pharmaceutical costs, due to lower pharmaceutical prices and prioritization of effective generic alternatives to expensive brand-name drugs (Morgan, 2017).
 By creating a functional monopsony, UHC is effective at limiting aggregate costs across the board in both healthcare goods and technologies (Hussey, 2003).

 Opposition and Support to Universal Health Care

 Opposition to UHC in the United States commonly originates due to an inability to understand UHC or the perception that UHC is unfair.
-In Americans that oppose UHC, approximately half were unable to understand the structure of the ACA or it’s component pieces (Barcellos 2013; Kaiser Family Foundation Health Tracking Poll 2011).
+In Americans that oppose UHC, approximately half were unable to understand the structure of the ACA or its component pieces (Barcellos 2013; Kaiser Family Foundation Health Tracking Poll 2011).
 Furthermore, misinformation regarding UHC is extremely common, as over 60% of Americans cited television as their primary source of information about the American Care Act (a step towards UHC).
 Television advertisements originating from Republican candidates in 2012 and 2014 painted an immensely negative picture of UHC, which was possible in part due to lack of information (Dalen 2015).
-Appraising a more narrow population, Huebner et al.(2006) examined how US medical students feelings towards UHC change from their first to their fourth year.
+Appraising a more narrow population, Huebner and colleages (2006) examined how US medical students feelings towards UHC change from their first to their fourth year.
 Medical student focus groups struggled to come to consensus on terms related to UHC such as “fee for service,” “managed care,” “single-payer,” “multi-payer,” and “universal health care”.
 This inability to come to consensus illustrates a lack of understanding UHC.
 Furthermore, the authors note that ‘complex policy terms’ were not able to be defined in the questionnaire, indicating a need to explain the concepts of UHC in a simpler fashion.
 Academic understanding and analysis of UHC has also been harmed due to a lack of a shared etymology (Hsiao 2016).
 Approximately 50% of those that oppose UHC believe that it would make healthcare simpler and easier to understand, conversely, we see that 89.4% who support UHC do so because they believe the health care system would be simpler and easier to understand (Holahan 2019).